 Community Partners: Sustainable Westport, Westport Farmers' Market

 “If we fix food, we have the ability to fix so many problems.
 It will take all of us – chefs, consumers, politicians, farmers, food producers of all sizes, and nonprofit leaders – to make this change.” - Chef Michel Nischan

-Michel Nischan is a four-time James Beard Award winning chef with over 35 years of leadership advocating for a more healthful, sustainable food system.
-He is Founder and President of Wholesome Crave, a food company selling responsibly sourced, plant-forward soups to large-scale dining facilities, and now available direct-to-consumer.
-A portion of the gross sales from Wholesome Crave products benefit Wholesome Wave, the non-profit food equity organization for which Michel serves as Co-Founder and Executive Chairman.
-He is also Co-Founder of the James Beard Foundation’s Chefs Boot Camps for Policy and Change, as well as Founder and Partner with the late actor Paul Newman in the former Dressing Room Restaurant.
+Michel Nischan is a four-time James Beard Award-winning chef with more than 35 years of leadership advocating for a more healthful, sustainable food system.
+He is founder and president of Wholesome Crave, a food company selling responsibly sourced, plant-forward soups to large-scale dining facilities, and now available direct-to-consumer.
+A portion of the gross sales from Wholesome Crave products benefit Wholesome Wave, the nonprofit food equity organization for which Michel serves as co-founder and executive chairman.
+He is also co-founder of the James Beard Foundation’s Chefs Boot Camps for Policy and Change, as well as founder and partner with the late actor Paul Newman in the former Dressing Room Restaurant.

-The Dinner Disrupted series is a partnership of libraries in Fairfield and New Haven County, Connecticut, encouraging patrons to play a more active role in their food system by engaging in collective discussions and actions focusing on Food Security, Climate Change, Land Use, & Agriculture.
+The Dinner Disrupted series is a partnership of libraries in Fairfield County and New Haven County, Connecticut, encouraging patrons to play a more active role in their food system by engaging in collective discussions and actions focusing on food security, climate change, land use, and agriculture.

 In her book, WE NEED NEW STORIES: The Myths that Subvert Freedom, Nesrine Malik will examine six political myths used to deflect and discredit demands for social justice with Catherine Lewis.